Generic Name: clonidine (KLON-i-deen)

 Treating high blood pressure.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Clonidine patches is an alpha agonist.
+Clonidine patches are an alpha agonist.
 It works by relaxing blood vessels and decreasing heart rate, which lowers blood pressure.

 Do NOT use clonidine patches if: